GRAINS-Soybean futures advance on hot, dry US weather forecast

 "It does sound to us that maybe the pods are a little bit smaller and the counts are a little bit less than we were expecting in Illinois and Iowa."

-Corn futures were also stronger, with the most-active contract Cv1 rising 3-3/4 cents to $4.85-1/4 a bushel after recovering on Wednesday from a December 2020 low.
+Corn futures also settled higher, with the most-active contract Cv1 rising 4-1/4 cents to $4.85-3/4 a bushel after recovering on Wednesday from a December 2020 low.

+The corn market temporarily pared gains after Washington escalated objections to Mexican curbs on genetically modified corn imports, amid concerns the spat could threaten U.S. exports to Mexico.

-U.S. farmers will harvest corn and soybeans this autumn, and August is the key month of development for soybeans.
+U.S. farmers will harvest corn and soybean crops this autumn, and August is the key month of development for soybeans.

-The U.S. Department of Agriculture warned hot weather poses a risk to crops.
+The U.S. Department of Agriculture warned hot weather poses a risk to farms.

 "A punishing heat wave will grip much of the south and the nation's mid-section, including the western Corn Belt, where temperatures approaching or reaching 100 degrees Fahrenheit could adversely affect filling summer crops," the USDA said in a daily weather report.